 The process of making a YouTube reaction video is not overly technical, although you will have to decide which video editing technique you are going to use to make a reaction video.
 That is why in this article we are going to take a look at different ways to make a YouTube reaction video.

 How to Make a Reaction Video for Your YouTube Channel?
+[3 Ways]

 Using the footage without the consent of the copyright owner is punishable by the law, which means that you can only include the footage in a reaction video if you have the owner’s consent.
-Consequently, the selection of videos you can comment on is going to be limited, since it is entirely up to the creator of the video if they are going to give you the permission to use their footage in your reaction video.
+Consequently, the selection of videos you can comment on is going to be limited, since it is entirely up to the creator of the video if they are going to give you permission to use their footage in your reaction video.

 You can use the following video editing techniques, once you have access to the video you would like to comment on.

-Part 1: Making a reaction video with the Picture-in-Picture feature in Filmora
+Method 1: Making a reaction video with the Picture-in-Picture feature in Filmora

 Video editing software, like Filmora, can also be used to create YouTube reaction videos, but you must have all the footage you would like to include in that video before you can start putting it together.